Home » Days » International » Countdown to Sustainable Gastronomy Day? (2026)

 Sustainable Gastronomy Day: A Celebration of Responsible Consumption

-Sustainable Gastronomy Day, which is observed annually on June 18th, is dedicated to raising awareness about sustainable practices within the food industry.
-This special day encourages individuals, organizations, and governments to embrace and implement actions that promote sustainable food practices.
-The United Nations General Assembly declared this day in 2016, emphasizing the importance of food systems that support the health of the planet and humanity alike.
+Sustainable Gastronomy Day, observed each year on June 18th, focuses on promoting responsible practices within the food sector.
+It encourages individuals, organizations, and governments to adopt approaches that support long-term food sustainability.
+The United Nations General Assembly proclaimed this day in 2016 to draw attention to food systems that protect both human health and the planet.

 The Importance of Sustainable Gastronomy